smilence86/chia_tracker/README.md

 Tracking your chia wallets which mining xch coin and getting a reward, receiving notifications through multi-channels.

+You can configure multi-wallets to watching, notifier for multi-users to receiving, It will not leak your wallet address or something else, run it at your own local devices without risk.

+It's open source and easy to use with docker.

 ## Edit config
 ```json
 {